Garden State Council Scout Executive Patrick Linfors offers this recap of the main points discussed at the online “town hall” held on April 7th.

 - Discussed service ideas for families/units like making cards for the medical community, cooking meals for home-bound seniors and, if you have supplies, making face masks.

 - Good questions/discussion on digital safety.
-In fact, we have an update tip sheet for Digital Safety.
-(Attached as a PDF below).
+In fact, we have an update tip sheet for Digital Safety (linked above)

 - Discussed tips for using Zoom.
 That list will soon be on the “Scout On!
 Hub.”

 - Lots of questions regarding the program opportunities Council is providing online.

 - Discussed what’s available to families/units at the “Scout On!
 Hub,” which is here: http://gardenstatescouting.org/scout-online, including activities for all ages and our ongiong virtual merit badge series.

 - Coming soon to the Hub: a special Duty to God service as well as special video programming for Cub Scouts and STEM Scout content.

 - Lots of questions regarding the summer – Cub Scout Day Camps and Scouts BSA resident camp at Roosevelt Scout Reservation.

 - As of today, the Council is planning like those adventures will happen as planned.
 However, volunteers and staff are preparing for three options: 1) camp happens as planned, 2) camp happens in-person in some modified way, or 3) camp doesn’t happen in-person and we offer online activities.

 - ScoutBook.
 With youth taking merit badges online, we discussed how units are taking more advantage of ScoutBook.
 Next week, the Council is hosting a “how-to” training on all things ScoutBook, with a special focus on the merit badge process.
 Stay tuned to the Council website, Facebook page, and Knapsack email newsletter for the details.